arvpatil1-dev/AUTODATA/README.md

 # AUTODATA

 This is my first dbt + GitHub Data Project.
+Built this in 7 days while learning dbt from scratch.

 ## What's inside this project
 - `models` : dbt transformation models for data processing